Legion-100/Hello-World/README.md

 # Hello-World
-First git repository through github tutorial
+First git repository through github tutorial.
 Hope you like it :)